prashant-kikani/prashant-kikani.github.io/_posts/2025-9-21-religion.markdown

 description: "This article explores why religion is such a powerful and universal human phenomenon, examining its role as both a source of personal comfort and a tool for societal order.
 We delve into its psychological benefits, historical downsides, and question whether belief is becoming obsolete or simply evolving for the modern age."
 ---

 From the earliest cave paintings to the towering cathedrals of the modern world, one thread runs through nearly every human civilization: the belief in a higher power.
-It's a phenomenon so universal that it begs a fundamental question—why?
+It's a phenomenon so universal that it begs a fundamental question - why?
 Why do we, as a species, feel this profound need to believe in something beyond the tangible world, often in the absence of scientific proof?

 Recently, I was thinking about my own relationship with faith.
-In the toughest moments of my life, the simple act of prayer—of believing that a higher power is listening and has a plan—offers an undeniable sense of peace.
+In the toughest moments of my life, the simple act of prayer - of believing that a higher power is listening and has a plan - offers an undeniable sense of peace.
 It feels like setting down a heavy burden.
 This isn't a unique experience; it's a comfort felt by billions.

 But is that all religion is?
 A psychological comfort blanket?
 Or is it something more?
 Let's explore the powerful roles religion plays, for better and for worse.